Christ Church Infants School

 School Leaving Age

-On 6th March 1939 Chief Education Officer stating that the Education Act, 1936, compelling children’s attendance at school until 15 years of age would not come into operation until 1st September, 1939.
+On 6th March 1939 Chief Education Officer stated that the Education Act, 1936, compelling children’s attendance at school until 15 years of age would not come into operation until 1st September, 1939.
 Presumably because of the war this did not happen until 1947!

 - A History of the Abel Smith Memorial School now know as Abel Smith JMI, Hertford by Dorothy Abel Smith.